Lorrie Otto Seeds for Education Program

 Grant Reports

-Grant reports for the 2023 planting season are due by February 28th, 2024.
+Grant reports for the 2024 planting season are due by February 28th, 2025.
 The Seeds for Education Report Form is currently open.
-Projects funded for the 2024 planting season will need to submit a report by February 28th, 2025 (the year following award disbursement).
+Projects funded for the 2025 planting season will need to submit a report by February 28th, 2026 (the year following award disbursement).
+If you haven’t submitted your report from the 2023 cycle or earlier, please email [email protected].

 Local Chapter Support